 We also acknowledge that we are currently a largely White organization, and that White, middle and upper-class, American values and concepts will repeatedly create blind spots and biases that we need to continually strive to overcome.
 In order to become more diverse and just, and therefore also a stronger and more effective organization, we:

-• We are currently creating a microaggressions policy for our workplace
+- We have created and implemented a microaggressions policy for our workplace.